NateFerrero/cmd.js/README.md

 #### Example

-The following example joins the values using the glue provided in initial arguments.
+The following example joins the values using the glue provided in initial arguments:

 ```js
 cmd.join('-', '+')('a', 'b', 'c');